learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

   \end{array} } \right]
 $$

 We usually give matrices uppercase variable names with bold typeface, such as $A$.
-If a real-valued matrix $A$ has a height of $m$ and a width of $n$ as above, we state this as $A \in \mathbb{R}^{m*n}$.In machine learning, a vector can be seen as a special case of a matrix.
+If a real-valued matrix $A$ has a height of $m$ and a width of $n$ as above, we state this as $A \in \mathbb{R}^{m \times n}$.In machine learning, a vector can be seen as a special case of a matrix.

-> A vector is a matrix that has only 1 column, so you have an $(m * 1)$-matrix. $m$ is the number of rows, and 1 here is the number of columns, so a matrix with just one column is a vector.
+> A vector is a matrix that has only 1 column, so you have an $(m \times 1)$-matrix. $m$ is the number of rows, and 1 here is the number of columns, so a matrix with just one column is a vector.

 ### Defining a Matrix in Python